muhammadfaizan69/linear_binarysearchingalgorithms/readme.md

 Binary Search
 The purpose of this project is to implement these classic algorithms, analyze their time complexities, and practice writing clean, efficient, and well-documented code.
 These algorithms are essential in understanding how to search through datasets efficiently, making this project an excellent way to solidify core concepts in computer science.

+## Purpose of the Code
+The goal of this project is to:

+Implement Linear Search and Binary Search algorithms.
+Understand the time complexity of these search algorithms and their applications in real-world scenarios.
+Analyze the efficiency of each search method for different sizes of input data.
+Linear Search: This algorithm checks each element in the list one by one until the target is found or the end of the list is reached.
+Binary Search: This algorithm works only on sorted data and divides the list into two halves repeatedly to narrow down the search area, making it faster than Linear Search for large datasets.

 ## How to Run the Program
 Prerequisites
 Make sure you have Python installed on your system.
 You can download Python from here.